BelfordZ/open-rpc-flow/src/examples/README.md

 ## Usage

-Each example can be validated against the schema using:
+Each example includes a `$schema` field referencing `../meta-schema.json` and can be validated using:

 ```bash
 ajv validate -s ../meta-schema.json -d example.json